Lawrence Elwell

 Lessons from The Korean War

-Lawrence Elwell talks about lessons he learned from the Korean War including the human capacity to overcome.
-He shares the importance of the close bond he shared with his commander and members of Dog Company, 2nd Battalion, 7th Regiment, 1st Marine Division.
+Lawrence Elwell speaks about lessons he learned from the Korean War.
+He emphasizes one of those lessons included the human capacity to overcome.
+He recalls the importance of the close bond he shared with his commander and members of Dog Company, 2nd Battalion, 7th Regiment, 1st Marine Division.

 Share YouTube: